 Latex medical gloves, the most classic choice

 Disposable latex medical gloves are the choice that most chiropodists/podiatrists make when they need hygiene equipment.
 Their price and quality make them reliable products.
-However, it should be noted that this type of material is not suitable for all patients, particularly those who are allergic.
+However, it should be noted that this type of material is not suitable for all patients, especially those who are allergic.

 What are nitrile gloves?